whage/chemaxon/README.md

 # 1 - Coding and deployment
 The first part was a coding and deployment exercise.
 The code implements the "clock mirror image" problem.

-## 1.1 Create ECR registry
+## 1.1 Create ECR repository
-To create an ECR repository, run `terraform apply` in the `terraform/ecr` folder.
+To create an ECR repository, run `terraform init` and `terraform apply` in the `terraform/ecr` folder.
-The URL of the newly created docker registry can be viewed by running `terraform output`.
+The URL of the newly created docker repository can be viewed by running `terraform output`.
 Requires `terraform 0.12.xx`!

-## 1.2 Build docker image
+## 1.2 Build & push docker image
-To build the docker image, run build.sh with the image name/tag (with your own ECR URL):
+To build the docker image, run `build.sh` with your own ECR repository UR, for example:
 ```
-./build.sh 583709312004.dkr.ecr.eu-central-1.amazonaws.com/sallai-chemaxon:1.0.0
+./build.sh 583709312004.dkr.ecr.eu-central-1.amazonaws.com/sallai-chemaxon
 ```

 The app is compiled in a docker container (official golang image) to make sure the build environment is always the same.
 The compiled binary is then added to an ubuntu docker image without the build tools.

-After a `docker login` to the ECR registry, we can push the image with
+After a `docker login` to the ECR repository, we must push the image, for example:
 ```
 docker push 583709312004.dkr.ecr.eu-central-1.amazonaws.com/sallai-chemaxon:1.0.0
 ```

 ## 1.3 Deploy the application to AWS
-To deploy the application in a **very minimal** setup, run `terraform apply` in the `terraform/application` folder.
-It requires some variables for the ECR registry and the ssh key.
-Ideally, these would be set with some config management tool but the simplest way is to set them through environment variables:
+To deploy the application in a **very minimal** setup, run `terraform init` followed by `terraform apply` in the `terraform/application` folder.
+It requires some variables for the ECR repository and the ssh key pair (should match an existing EC2 key pair).
+Ideally, these would be set with some config management tool based on the earlier ECR deployment but for this exercise, the simplest way to set them is through environment variables:
 - `TF_VAR_ecr_password`
-- `TF_VAR_ecr_registry`
+- `TF_VAR_ecr_repository`
 - `TF_VAR_key_name`

 The HCL files deploy an EC2 instance with a public IP address and start the application